Analysis | So when is Trump going to turn on Gov. Ron DeSantis?

 “How stupid are the people of Iowa?” he added, breaking somewhat from traditional efforts to woo voters.
 “How stupid are the people of the country to believe this crap?”

 Carson soon faded, probably less because of Trump’s belt than the sudden salience of terrorism following a major terrorist attack in Paris.
-But Trump still lost Iowa, coming in second to Sen. Ted Cruz (R-Tex.).
+But Trump still lost Iowa, coming in second to Sen. Ted Cruz (Tex.).

 So, of course, Trump attacked Cruz.
-This was the moment that the “Lyin’ Ted” nickname was born.
+This was the moment the “Lyin’ Ted” nickname was born.
 Trump argued that Cruz had dishonestly tried to win votes or had committed outright fraud.
 He briefly demanded that Iowa hold new caucuses.

 As you may be aware, this was not the last time that Trump made similar claims after losing an election.

 The point, though, is simple: Nothing frustrates Trump more obviously and viscerally than coming in second.
-Which is not great news for Florida Gov. Ron DeSantis (R).
+Which is not great news for Florida Gov. Ron DeSantis.

 For months, DeSantis has been the focus of speculation about the 2024 Republican nomination contest.
 He has been adept at navigating the politics of the coronavirus pandemic (including managing to overstate his success without much pushback) and at leveraging culture-war fights to maintain the media spotlight.
 He signed new restrictions on voting in the state during a segment on “Fox & Friends.”